kanishkamisra/website/content/authors/admin/_index.md

 I am a Research Assistant Professor at the [Toyota Technological Institute at Chicago](https://www.ttic.edu/), a philanthropically endowed academic computer science institute located on the University of Chicago campus.

+<!--My research focuses on evaluating and analyzing large language models from the perspective of human semantic cognition, investigating capacities such as their ability to encode [typicality effects](https://arxiv.org/abs/2105.02987), [recall property knowledge](https://arxiv.org/abs/2205.06910), demonstrate [property inheritance](https://arxiv.org/abs/2210.01963), and perform human-like [category-based induction](https://arxiv.org/abs/2205.06910).
+Together, these capacities shed light on the extent to which LMs encode and extract conceptual meaning from input contexts.
+Through my work, I hope to contribute towards bridging the experimental paradigms in the study of human cognition with that of artificial intelligence systems.-->
+My research program lies at the intersection of Cognitive Science, Linguistics, and Artificial Intelligence.
+I am primarily interested in characterizing the statistical mechanisms that underlie the acquisition and generalization of complex linguistic phenomena and conceptual meaning.
+To this end, I: (1) develop methods to evaluate and analyze AI models from the perspective of semantic cognition; and (2) use AI models as simulated learners to test and generate novel hypotheses about language acquisition and generalization.

 Previously, I was a postdoctoral fellow in the Linguistics department at UT Austin, working with [Dr. Kyle Mahowald](https://mahowak.github.io/).
 Before that, I was a PhD student at Purdue University, where I worked on Natural Language Understanding with [Dr. Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
 I also worked closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her [lab](https://uchicagocompling.github.io/) at UChicago.

-<!--My research focuses on evaluating and analyzing large language models from the perspective of human semantic cognition, investigating capacities such as their ability to encode [typicality effects](https://arxiv.org/abs/2105.02987), [recall property knowledge](https://arxiv.org/abs/2205.06910), demonstrate [property inheritance](https://arxiv.org/abs/2210.01963), and perform human-like [category-based induction](https://arxiv.org/abs/2205.06910).
-Together, these capacities shed light on the extent to which LMs encode and extract conceptual meaning from input contexts.
-Through my work, I hope to contribute towards bridging the experimental paradigms in the study of human cognition with that of artificial intelligence systems.-->
-Broadly, my research program is centered around a productive network of contributions between Cognitive Science, Computational Linguistics, and Artificial Intelligence.
-Using ideas in CogSci and Linguistics, specifically Human Semantic Cognition, I evaluate and analyze AI systems on their ability to robustly capture conceptual and categorical meaning.
-Using tools and models in AI, I develop methods to better understand the statistical mechanisms that underlie acquisition and generalization of complex linguistic phenomena and conceptual knowledge.

 My email is kanishka \[at\] ttic \[dot\] edu.<sup><a href = "https://en.wikipedia.org/wiki/Address_munging">\[why is it like that?\]</a></sup>